nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 You'll only need to source the `bash_profile` since we're editing the file right now.
 It's the equivalent of quitting your terminal application and opening it up again, but `source` lets you soldier forward and setup Python.

-## Chapter 2: Install python && virtualenv
+## Chapter 2: Install Python && virtualenv

-Virtualenv isolates each of your Python projects in their own little sandboxes, keeping your installed software neat and tidy.
-Your Mac comes pre-packaged with the most stable version of Python, but you'll need to tell your `bash_profile` to use it first.
-Edit the file again with `nano` and add this line:

-	export PATH=/usr/local/lib/python2.7/site-packages:$PATH

-Update your session again

-	source ~/.bash_profile
+OSX comes with a system version of Python, and for a long time, we used this version.
+However, as Apple continues to update its operating system, system Python has gotten harder and harder to use with modern tools.

-Next, install the latest stable homebrewed version of python2, we get pip for free with this installation...yay!!
+Thus, install the latest stable homebrewed version of Python.
+We get `pip` for free with this installation...yay!!

 	brew install python